 Trace Mineral drops improve the taste of RO water and also has the ability to make the water more alkaline.

-Adding Trace minerals in the RO water is one the fastest and the easiest way.
+Adding Trace minerals in the RO water is one of the fastest and the easiest ways to get trace elements and minerals back into the water.
 They are also available in the Super Market.
-The Affordability of this method persuades many customers to adopt this.
+The Affordability and ease of this method are why so many people choose this as their preferred method.

 How to Use trace mineral drops